JeCheeseSmith/Clash-of-ppdb-s/README.md

 ```

 #### 7. Enable the webservice
-As an account with sudo acces (not app), copy the file `service/webapp.service` to `/etc/systemd/system/` and enable the service:
+As an account with sudo access (not app), copy the file `service/webapp.service` to `/etc/systemd/system/` and enable the service:

 ```bash
 sudo ln -s /home/app/Clash-of-ppdb-s/service/webapp.service /etc/systemd/system/